carteakey/carteakey.github.io/_pages/about.md

 ## Passion

-I’ve recently discovered my passion in Data Science and Machine Learning, and often try to create some [projects](https://carteakey.dev/projects) in that area.
+I’ve recently discovered my passion in Data Science and Machine Learning, and often try to work on some [projects](https://github.com/carteakey) in that area.

 ## Interests / Hobbies